chaos1231107/chaos1231107/README.md

 3. Collecting data from the TMS(Thrust Management System) experiment.

 ## what I am doing
+1. Team leader at GOAT(Gachon Organization Of Aerospace Technology) Rocket Club,
-1. Studying "Data Structure" and "Programming Algorithms".
+2. 1.
+Studying "Data Structure" and "Programming Algorithms".
-2. Solving algorithm problems on "Baekjoon Online Judge".
+3. Solving algorithm problems on "Baekjoon Online Judge".

 ## What will I do
-1. Rejoin the "Avionics" team.
-2. Studying "Computer Architecture" and "Operating System".
+1. Studying "Computer Architecture" and "Operating System".
+2. Developing Avionics System
+   - ** Developing Electronic circuit of "Avionics System" and Software of "Parachute Deployment System".

 ## Activity of Academic Society / Conference / Symposium